 For a permanent solution you need to get your posture back into balance.

 This can’t be done through you consciously trying to sit, stand or run in a better position.
 Remember, you can focus on form as much as you want but if the underlying musculature is not in balance, then you’ll compensate in ways which could lead to strain.

-You can sign up to my free newsletter to get some exercises to start this process by clicking here.
+(Sign up to my free newsletter to get three exercises to start this process by clicking here)